Sophie Okolo, MPH

 Diana Patel, PhD

-Dr. Patel is a postdoctoral research associate in the College of Public Health at Kent State University, focusing on maternal and child health and technology.
-She works on projects that investigate both the positive and negative impact of technology on health (including screen time, virtual reality and clinical health outcomes, and using machine learning to study social media posts about maternal and child health).
-Dr. Patel has an interest in studying health and well-being across the lifespan, with an emphasis on social support and social networks and the role they play in impacting health.
-She previously wrote for Global Health Aging, covering countries that include Australia, USA, Tasmania, and New Zealand.
-Connect with Dr. Patel on Instagram, Linkedin, and Twitter.
+Dr. Diana Patel is the director of research and analytics at Summit Education Initiative.
+She was previously a postdoctoral research associate in the College of Public Health at Kent State University, focusing on child and maternal health and technology.
+She worked on projects that investigate both the positive and negative impact of technology on health (including screen time, virtual reality, and clinical health outcomes, and using machine learning to study social media posts about maternal and child health).
+Dr. Patel has also studied health and well-being across the lifespan, with an emphasis on social support and social networks and the role they play in impacting health.
+Connect with Dr. Patel on Linkedin, Instagram, and Twitter.

 Emma Barrett Palmer, LLB, MSc

-Emma is the founder of humanKINDER Ltd, a company whose mission is to amplify silenced voices for whole systems change using social innovation, creative research, and humanitarian design.
-She was a founding member, and lead at the first Social Innovation Lab in the UK government, where she curated the award-winning project called The Dementia Diaries.
-In 2019, the humanKINDER team was awarded a global design research prize by the European Academy of Design and South African Design Indaba for Recipes of HOPE using food as a catalyst to build community.
-She is writing a book that documents the food cooked and shared with displaced communities during a 16,000-mile journey across Europe in The Welcome Tent, an ex-army catering tent re-purposed for peace.
-Connect with Emma on Linkedin, Twitter, and Instagram.
+Ms. Emma Barrett Palmer is the founder of humanKINDER Ltd, a company whose mission is to amplify silenced voices for whole systems change using social innovation, creative research, and humanitarian design.
+She was a founding member and lead at the first Social Innovation Lab in the UK government, where she curated the award-winning project called The Dementia Diaries.
+In 2019, the humanKINDER team was awarded a global design research prize by the European Academy of Design (EAD) and South African Design Indaba for Recipes of HOPE using food as a catalyst to build community.
+She is currently writing a book that documents the food cooked and shared with displaced communities during a 16,000-mile journey across Europe in The Welcome Tent, a 1952 army catering tent re-purposed for peace.
+Connect with Ms. Barrett Palmer on Linkedin, Twitter, and Instagram.